 Description: Sales of and the storage, use or other consumption of machinery used directly in a manufacturing production process.
-The word "machinery" as used in this subsection means the basic machine itself, and includes all of its component parts and contrivances which are used or required to control, regulate or operate the machinery or to enhance or alter its productivity or functionality.
+The word "machinery" means the basic machine itself, and includes all of its component parts and contrivances which are used or required to control, regulate or operate the machinery or to enhance or alter its productivity or functionality.